scottzach1/Project-Beans/project_requirement/project-requirement.md

 > d) Audit tracing.
 >
 > For example, this could specify the requirement for software to trace processing activity.
 Such traces are needed for some applications to meet minimum regulatory or financial standards.
 An audit trace requirement may, for example, state that all changes to a payroll database shall be recorded in a trace file with before and after values.

+#### 3.6.1 Hardware Design Constraints

+For this project, the hardware design constraints are restrictions imposed upon the rocket being built.
+The primary source of these restrictions will come from legal requirements given that the client has not specified any specific hardware restriction and has given us more control over the design.

+##### Physical Construction of the Rocket

+According to the New Zealand Rocketry Association [1], the physical construction of a rocket with a motor class ranging from A-F  must adhere to the following rules:

+- The rocket's body, nose, and fins are made of lightweight, non-metal parts only.
+The following materials are approved:
+  - Paper
+  - Wood
+  - Rubber
+  - Plastic
+  - Fiberglass
+- The motor used must be commercially manufactured and certified.
+- The rocket must be ignited through an electric ignition system with electric motor igniters with a removable safety interlock.
+- The rocket cannot contain more than 125g of propellant.
+- The rocket must not weight more than 1500g at liftoff.
+- The rocket cannot produce more than 320N-secs of total impulse.
+- The rocket must have a recovery system in the form of a streamer or a parachute so it can land safely.
+- Recovery wadding used must be fire-resistant or fire-proof.
+- The rocket must not contain any payload that is intentionally flammable or to cause harm.

+_**TODO:**_ Identify any hardware design constraints imposed by the equipment and electronics we have agreed to use for our rocket.
+Place them in h5 subheadings here.

+#### 3.6.2 Software Design Constraints
+##### Open Source Software
+The client has clearly specified that the final result of the project is intended to contribute to the existing body of knowledge for rocket enthusiasts.
+The best way to ensure that this requirement is met is by making sure that the software produced by the project is open source and can be freely accessed by anyone.
+The open source nature of our software introduces some constraints, one of which is that the software produced during the project **cannot use non-open source third party libraries**.
+This limits the number of libraries that can be utilized for the development of the software.

+_**TODO:**_ Maybe talk about the fact that we have to use a programming language that better caters for the open-source nature of our software?
+Eg is C better suited to fulfill the open source attribute of our software compared to rust?
+If so, then a software design constraint is that we have to use C..

 ### 3.7 Nonfunctional system attributes (Can Start)